Indian capital running out of medical oxygen as pandemic surges

 “The situation was manageable until a few weeks ago.
 The second wave of infections has come like a storm,” he said in a televised address to the nation, urging citizens to stay indoors and not panic amid India’s worst health emergency in memory.

 “The central and state governments as well as the private sector are together trying to ensure oxygen supplies to those in need.
-We are trying to increase oxygen production and supply across the country.”
+We are trying to increase oxygen production and supply across the country,” he said.

 Modi faces criticism that his administration lowered its guard when coronavirus infections fell to a multi-month low in February and allowed religious festivals and political rallies that he himself addressed to go ahead.